Sage Humphries: Ballet

 Humphries started ballet at age four in Orange County, California.

 At age 12, Humphries attended the School of American Ballet Summer Course in New York for the first time and returned the following two summers.
 At 14, she trained under Dmitri Kulev in Orange County.

 In 2012, Humphries received positive reviews of her performances in Giselle and The Sleeping Beauty at the Carreno Dance Festival in Sarasota, Florida.

 While preparing for the Youth America Grand Prix competition, Humphries appeared in the Dance School Diaries docuseries.

 In 2015, she was a Denver Youth Grand Prix winner at the Youth American Grand Prix Denver Semi-Finals.
 That summer, she attended the American Ballet Theatre in New York on full scholarship, where she trained with Ariel Serrano and Ramona De Saa, director of the Cuban National Ballet School.
-While training with Kulev, Humphries received full merit scholarships to Semperoper Ballett, Ballet Munich, American Ballet Theater, San Francisco Ballet, and Ballet West.
+While training with Kulev, Humphries received full merit scholarships to Semperoper Ballett, Ballet Munich, American Ballet Theatre, San Francisco Ballet, and Ballet West.

 Humphries joined Boston Ballet II in 2016 and was promoted to artist in the Company in 2017.
 She debuted her choreography in 2018 with the BB@home: ChoreograpHER program.
 In 2019, she choreographed dances for the Boston Calling Music Festival, as well as the BB@home ChoreograpHER program.